Euro 2024: England in semi-finals, Switzerland win on penalties News & Photos - Euro 2024

-England qualified for the semi-finals, beating Switzerland on penalties after a 1-1 draw in extra time.
+England qualified for the semi-finals of Euro 2024, beating Switzerland 6-4 on penalties.
+The match ended in a 1-1 draw after regular and extra time.

 Reproduction © Copyright ANSA